-- Fit two location bushes in female holes as shown.
+- Fit two location bushes in female holes (F) as shown.
 (The label must be uppermost.)
 Leave the length stop bush in position. - Place the template onto the worktop to be cut, ensuring the location bushes are touching the worktop.
 Now cramp securely in position using two quick action clamps (with minimum of 100mm throat) ensuring they will not foul the router path. - Set cutter depth. - Plunge router and cut joint in a series of passes, feeding left to right.
-At end of each cut release plunge.